simatec/ioBroker.shuttercontrol/docs/en/shuttercontrol.md

 **Object ID of the indoor sensor:** via the (+) select the temperature sensor (state) which should prevent a roller shutter travel.

-**close roler shútters late:** With this option, the roller shutter is additionally shut down at a defined time (adjustable in the extra settings)

-**do not close close shutters in summer:** some shutters should not be closed in summer.
-The period for this is specified in the extra settings.
+**keep in sunprotect:** keeps the shutter in sunprotect mode until the shutter will be closed in the evening.
+This option can be helpful to prevent from moving up and down many times a day.
+If you use blinds, you may hold the hight with this option and just let open/close the blinds by controlling the angle.

 ### tips:
 If a shutter is adjusted manually and the position does not correspond to the automatically approached, the automatic switches off!